 Fine motor skills are the movements and coordination of the small muscles of the body, typically thought of as the movements that involve the fingers and the hands.
 Fine motor skills are important for supporting independence with dressing, feeding, eating and performance in school.
-In occupational therapy, we call the diverse array of skills our hands are capable of fine motor skills, defined as the ability to efficiently utilize the complex musculature of our hands with appropriate strength, dexterity, and coordination, in order to grasp, manipulate, and accomplish functional tasks.
+In occupational therapy, we call the diverse array of skills our hands are capable of fine motor skills.
+Fine motor skills definition: the ability to efficiently utilize the complex musculature of our hands with appropriate strength, dexterity, and coordination, in order to grasp, manipulate, and accomplish functional tasks.
 Today I will be talking about the important subset of skills, such as fine motor strength and fine motor precision, that are monumental in the development of our fine motor skills.

 Hands!
 I don’t know about you guys, but I definitely take for granted just how I use my hands for basically everything I am doing in life.
 Whether that’s playing guitar, using them as a handling tool for the kids that I work with, making strokes with a paint brush, turning a page of a book, or using them as paddles to propel my surfboard, it’s pretty amazing what we can do with our hands right?
 We can create with our hands, we clean with our hands, we eat with our hands, we provide encouraging touch with our hands, we even treat ourselves out with our hands (I personally have never gotten a pedicure, but it’s definitely on my bucket list.)
 Point being: our hands are amazing, versatile, functional, and creative tools utilized in our daily lives.

 It’s pretty cool to look at these amazing fine motor skills we have at our disposal, and to think about the things we’ve created with our hands, and the things that we’ll accomplish in the future with them.